hi-jiayan/hi-jiayan.github.io/_pages/about.md

 I study how communication within interpersonal relationships promotes mental and physical well-being.
 My research primarily focuses on supportive communication in health-related contexts, especially when individuals experience identity threats related to their health conditions.
 I also examine how health recommendations communicated in interpersonal contexts shape people’s cognitive appraisals and behavioral intentions.

+### Education
+- *2020.08 - 2022.05*, M.A., Communication, University of Illinois Urbana-Champaign
+- *2016.08 - 2020.05*, B.A., Communication and Psycholoy, University of Illinois Urbana-Champaign

 <span class='anchor' id='news'></span>
 # 📬 News
 - *2026.04*: &nbsp; 🎤 My collaborated paper, *Do actions speak louder?
 The primacy of verbal person-centered support for patients with invisible illness*, will be presented at Kentucky Conference on Health Communication in Lexington, KY.